-By focusing on health equity, my research program is oriented not only toward the identification of research needs, but it is also oriented toward the development of strategies for sustainable change and action.
-There is a growing need to critically investigate how societies organize and distribute resources and address attention toward economic, political, environmental and social factors and their effects on health outcomes, promotion and disease prevention.
-Then, the social determinants of health and their contributions to population health are used in my research program to understand the complex role that overlapping social structures and economic systems play in the health and well-being of vulnerable groups and our nursing practice at local, provincial and global levels.
-As such, under the overarching concept of health equity and following the social determinants of health perspective, my research program entails three interrelated components.
-These include population component, practice component and global components (please see Diagram 1).
+Under the umbrella of a social justice paradigm, my research program combines the tenets of interpretive and emancipatory research approaches to explore health and social inequities in diverse populations (e.g., seniors, women, individuals living on a low-income, immigrants, and people with chronic illness) and healthcare practices within these populations.
+I use the social determinants of health (SDH) and their contributions to population health to understand the complex role that overlapping social structures and economic systems play in the health and wellbeing of vulnerable groups and our nursing practice at local, provincial, and global levels.
+My research program entails three interrelated components: population, practice and global component.
 The integration of these three components is a crucial axis in the development of research to tackle inequities with the corresponding populations.
-My projects fall under the Queen’s Nursing and Health Research clusters of Populations with Complex Health Conditions and Health Care Quality.

 Camargo Plazas, P., Tregunno, D., Duhn, L., Costa, I. & Alvarado, B. (2019-2022).
 Re-visioning self-care management for seniors living with diabetes: A community consultation.
 Source: CIHR-IA Planning Role: PI.
 Amount: $19,250

 Camargo Plazas, P., Duhn, L., Tranmer, J., Aldersey, H., Kirova, A. & Pare, G. (2018-2022).
 Thriving in Canada: Learning from the (photo) voices of immigrant women engaged in action research to improve access to health & social services.
 Source: SSHRC-IDG Role: PI Amount: $54,297